-The No Approach Track alarm indicates that the track circuit (or the advance transducers) failed to signal the presence of a train and that the SmartScanNG system started from the train passing over the gating transducers.
+The No Approach Track alarm indicates that the track circuit (or the advance transducers) failed to signal the presence of a train and that the SmartScanNG2 system started from the train passing over the gating transducers.

-- c If the words "No Approach Track" don't appear, go to step 37. - 34 If your system uses advance transducers, go to step 36.
+c If the words "No Approach Track" don't appear, go to step 32.

-- 35 If your system uses a track circuit: - a) From the center of the gating transducers, measure the distance you want the track circuit to pick up the presence of a train. - b) The distance must be at least 50' (15.24 m) and no more than 150' (45.7 m). - c) At the point just measured, place a $0.06\Omega$ shunt across both rails.
-The track must be shunted before the calibration switch is pressed.

-remove the Controller Module to access the Calibration Switch on the Zepic III board.
+- 30 If your system uses advance transducers, go to step 32. - 31 If your system uses a track circuit: - a From the center of the gating transducers, measure the distance you want the track circuit to pick up the presence of a train. - b The distance must be at least 25' (7.62 m) and no more than 150' (45.7 m). - c At the point just measured, place a 0.06Ω shunt across both rails.
+The track must be shunted before the calibration switch is pressed. - d Press and HOLD the Calibration Switch until the relay drive LED starts blinking.
+Release the switch and the LED will stop blinking.
+The ZEPIC III will automatically begin the calibration process.
+NOTE: The track shunt MUST remain in place during the calibration process.

-e) The relay drive will pick up (SOTC LED on) when the unit has successfully calibrated.
+e The relay drive will pick up (LED on) when the unit has successfully calibrated.
 This process can take up to 45 seconds to complete.